-Our discussion and analysis of the West Suburban Special Recreation Association's ("Association") financial performance provides an overview of the Association's financial activities for the fiscal year ended December 31, 2020.
-Please read it in conjunction with the financial statements which are located in the financial section of this report.
+Our discussion and analysis of the West Suburban Special Recreation Association's ("Association") financial performance provides an overview of the Association's financial activities for the fiscal year ended December 31, 2021.
+Please read it in conjunction with the financial statements which are located in the basic financial statements section of this report.